stpica/Personal-Website/content/project/ECBStatements/index.md

 <h1>Abstract</h1>

 Which words matter the most in central bank communication?
 Making use of a rather unique European monetary policy decision setting, we build the first monetary policy dictionary.
-We train the dictionary on a new intra-day level return data, which allows us to precisely identify which phrases do the market mainly reacts to.
-As an application, we attempt to distinguish whether financial markets react to learning about current economic conditions or future bank actions.
+We train the dictionary on high frequency movements of the stock market around the press conference.
+This allows us to precisely identify which phrases do the market mainly reacts to.
+We find that phrases such as "Improved economy", "Market Development", and "Stability of the euro" are associated to positive returns.
+On the other hand, phrases such as "Heightened Uncertainties" and "Growth of loans" are associated with negative returns.